muldjord/skyscraper/docs/CLIHELP.md

 #### --endat &lt;FILENAME&gt;
 If you wish to work on a subset of your roms you can use this option to set the rom to end at.
 Use it in conjunction with the `--startat` option described above to further narrow the subset of files.

 NOTE 1!
-Enabling this option automatically sets the `--refresh` and `--nosubdirs` options.
+Enabling this option automatically sets the `--refresh` option and enables the `nosubdirs` flag.

 NOTE 2!
 Instead of using this option, if you just want to gather resources for 1 or 2 roms, you can provide the filename(s) directly on the command like so: `$ Skyscraper -p snes -s thegamesdb "/full/or/partial/path/to/rom.zip"`.
 You can also use the `--fromfile` option.
 ###### Example(s)